-Spectacle exams, contact lens fittings, and complete eye health examinations including: Dry Eye, Allergy & Conjunctivitis treatment and advanced Glaucoma testing and management.
+Comprehensive Frisco eye care services including spectacle exams, contact lens fittings, and complete eye health examinations: Dry Eye, Allergy & Conjunctivitis treatment and advanced Glaucoma testing and management.
 Diabetic Retinal Examinations and Plaquenil Evaluations.

 At EyeQ Vision our eye doctors will provide you with a caring, comprehensive and informative eye exam.
 She will spend the time to not only get your best vision, but also educates you on your results and what that means to you and your individual lifestyle.